 - Easily the lightest and minimalist among the leading speed boots

-- Snug midfoot and form-fitting with a nice lockdown, but not restrictive as long as you have the right fit
+- Snug midfoot and form-fitting with a nice lockdown

 - Sharp, barefoot ball contact